SilkRose/Pony/stories/a-letter-of-little-to-no-significance/a-letter-of-little-to-no-significance.md

 # A Letter of Little to no Significance

-Pinkie Pie opens her mailbox on a bright sunny day with a smile.
+Pinkie Pie opens her mailbox with a smile on a bright sunny day.
 She fishes out her mail and sifts through it on the spot.

 *Junk mail, bill, bill, more junk mail, a hoof-written letter.*